Eagle-251/LinuxMonitoring101/README.md

 ## Logs

-Logging in most major Linux distributions is handled
+Logging in most major Linux distributions is usually handled by journald, with some important exceptions for example apt/apt-get on Debian/Ubuntu does not log to systemd but it uses syslog.

+The main difference being that journald logs to binary files that can be only read with the utility `journalctl` whereas syslog logs to [RFC5424](https://tools.ietf.org/html/rfc5424) compliant log files.

 ## User Management